ehealthsuisse/ch-epr-adr-ppq/docs/Policies.md

 ![Relations among EPR base policies, base policy sets, policy set templates, and user-defined policy sets generated from these templates](policies.png)

-Detailed descriptions of the elements of the EPR Official Policy Stack will be provided in tables in the subsequent sections.
+Detailed descriptions of the elements of the EPR Official Policy Stack will be provided in the subsequent sections.
 Target constraints of policies and policy sets will be represented as lists of allowed document confidentiality codes, purposes of use, and user roles.